andy-viv/changelog-version/README.md

     --newUnreleasedText [textToPrepend]  The text to prepend to the log file.
                                            Default is "# [UNRELEASED]\n\n".
-    -h, --help                           output usage information
+    --newUnreleasedDetail [detailToAdd]  If present, adds the provided text under the new unreleased heading -h, --help                           output usage information
 ```